supertobi4711/paperless2nextcloud/README.md

 2. Check each for the custom field
 3. Add matching events to the Nextcloud calendar

+Most likely you will want to execute the script reguarly using a cron or a similar service.

 ## 🔒 Security

 - It's recommended to use an [app password](https://docs.nextcloud.com/server/latest/user_manual/en/security/app_passwords.html) for Nextcloud access.